 Featured Local Job: Full-time YMCA Aquatics Director

-The Clarion County YMCA is seeking an energetic, hands-on professional to fill the position of full-time YMCA Aquatics Director in Clarion, PA.
+The Clarion County YMCA currently has an opening for a responsible individual to supervise the YMCA building in the evenings and weekends.

-This position supervises all aquatics operations at the Clarion County YMCA including a special emphasis on teaching swim lessons and supervising or coaching the YMCA competitive swim team.
-A strong swimming background is required.
+The perfect candidate will be friendly and courteous, while able to address the needs and questions of those utilizing the facility.

-Under the direction of the Branch Director and Executive Director, the Aquatics Director will coordinate and supervise the day-to-day operations of the aquatics center.
+Benefits include a YMCA Membership for employees working more than 20 hours per week, a retirement plan after two years, and a family-friendly atmosphere.

 Copyright © 2022 EYT Media Group, Inc. All rights reserved.
 Any copying, redistribution or retransmission of the contents of this service without the express written consent of EYT Media Group, Inc. is expressly prohibited.